NVIDIA/MatX/docs_input/api/math/sumprod/cumsum.rst

 Compute the cumulative sum of the reduction dimensions

-.. doxygenfunction:: cumsum(OutputTensor &a_out, const InputOperator &a, cudaExecutor exec = 0)
-.. doxygenfunction:: cumsum(OutputTensor &a_out, const InputOperator &a, SingleThreadHostExecutor exec)
+.. doxygenfunction:: cumsum(const InputOperator &a)

 Examples
 ~~~~~~~~